arblastertps/aviation_climate_targets/README.md

 1. Create a python environment to use, analogue to the one described in `env-gen.yml`.
 2. To a folder of choice, download the scripts with `_1X` and `_2X` numbering and the `LCIA_building_blocks` folder, containing the `[products]-[scenario].xlsx` files.
-3. In `11_define_scenarios.py`, adjust the definition of scenario variables, if desired *(see note 1 below)*.
+3. In `_11_define_scenarios.py`, adjust the definition of scenario variables, if desired *(see note 1 below)*.
-4. In `20_run_scenarios.py`, choose which scenario(s) to model.
+4. In `_20_run_scenarios.py`, choose which scenario(s) to model.
+5. Execute `_20_run_scenarios.py`.
+Scenario results are saved in a `\pickled_scenario_results` folder.
-5. In `20_run_scenarios.py` and `21_plot_scenarios.py`, choose which scenario(s) to visualise *(see note 2 below)*.
+6. In `_21_plot_scenarios.py` and `_22_handle_plots.ipynb`, choose which scenario(s) to visualise *(see note 2 below)*.
-6. In `20_run_scenarios.py`, choose which visualisations to use.
-7. Execute `20_run_scenarios.py`.
+6. Execute `_22_handle_plots.ipynb` for the selected scenarios and visuals.
+Figures are saved in a `\figures` folder and `.csv` files with the corresponding data in a `\figures_data` folder.

-**Note 1**: Depending on the number of scenarios selected, this step can save a lot of time.
+**Note 1**: Depending on the number of scenarios selected, this step takes a lot of time.
 To save time in repeated runs, the code is set up to save scenario results in `.pkl` files.
 Such files are available upon request, but are excluded in this repository due to the files' prohibitive size.
+When using these files, steps 1-5 above can be skipped.

-**Note 2**: In most functions of `21_plot_scenarios.py`, the figure labels are currently hard-coded to match the illustrative scenarios selected in the text.
+**Note 2**: In most functions of `_21_plot_scenarios.py` and `_22_handle_plots.ipynb`, it is presumed that nine scenarios have been selected, possibly in three sets of three, and possibly with the figure labels hard-coded into the functions.
+They might therefore need considerable adjustment in order to visualise any custom combination of scenarios.
-If you want to use these functions for other scenarios, the labels must be individually adjusted.